yetkinozturk/ITSY/README.md

 - Create charfields, textfields, etc...
 - Put fields you created to a issue template
 - Create an Issue using the template for your project/version
+- Add Code Repositories to your project and browse them.